artemave/REST-assured/README.markdown

 # env.rb/spec_helper.rb
 require 'rest-assured'

-RestAssured::Server.start(database: ':memory:', port: 7899) # or any other option available on command line
+RestAssured::Server.start(database: ':memory:') # or any other option available on command line
-# Or, you can specify an instance that is already running somewhere:
+# Or you can specify an instance that is already running somewhere:
 RestAssured::Server.address = 'http://wacky-duckling.herokuapp.com'
 ```